ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

    c.
 Select **Enable IBM Transit Gateway** to interconnect your {{site.data.keyword.powerSys_notm}} to the {{site.data.keyword.cloud_notm}} classic and Virtual Private Cloud (VPC) infrastructures and to keep traffic within {{site.data.keyword.cloud_notm}}. {{site.data.keyword.tg_full_notm}} connects the private networks, such as classic, VPC, and {{site.data.keyword.dl_short}}.
 For more information, see [Getting started with IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started&interface=ui).
    {{site.data.keyword.tg_full_notm}} is currently available in `WDC04`, `DAL12`, `LON04`, `LON06`, `FRA04`, `FRA05`, `SAO01`, `SYD04`, `TOK04`, `TOR01`, `MON01`, `SYD05`, `OSA21`, and `DAL13` data centers.

+   You need to configure IBM Cloud Transit Gateway in `WDC06` manually.
+Select **Transit Gateway** as the network connection type instead of **Direct resources** while creating {{site.data.keyword.dl_short}} (2.0) Connect to use IBM Cloud Transit Gateway.
+Complete your connection by submitting an IBM Support case to the {{site.data.keyword.powerSys_notm}} team.
+For more information, see [Ordering Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#order-direct-link-connect-2.0).
+   {: note}

 4. In the **Virtual connections** section, you can establish a connection between multiple {{site.data.keyword.powerSys_notm}} services across different data centers by using an {{site.data.keyword.tg_full_notm}}.
 You can create virtual connections that are directly attached to the {{site.data.keyword.dl_short}} gateway, or you can choose to connect an {{site.data.keyword.tg_full_notm}} and then create a connection from it to your networks (VPC, classic).
 You must create an [IBM Cloud Transit Gateway](https://cloud.ibm.com/login?redirect=%2Finterconnectivity%2Ftransitconnection){: external} to enable virtual connections.
 Select the virtual connections checkbox to continue.
 This setting is required if you selected the **Enable IBM Transit Gateway** checkbox in the previous step.

 5. In the **Subnets** section, click **Attach existing** to attach an existing subnet to the connection.
 A GRE tunnel requires that a connection be attached to a subnet.
 You can create a new subnet.
 If you enable {{site.data.keyword.tg_full_notm}}, you can configure the GRE tunnel by using the {{site.data.keyword.tg_full_notm}} interface.
 For more information, see [Configuring subnets](/docs/power-iaas?topic=power-iaas-configuring-subnet).
 The table in this topic lists all the subnets that are attached to the IBM Cloud connection.